Improving our region's air quality is one of Bay of Plenty Regional Council's priorities.

 Swimming water quality for more than 80 popular coastal, river and lake recreation sites around the Bay of Plenty.

 Rainfall, river levels, soil moisture levels and the wave buoy are all part of our live monitoring section.

-Bay of Plenty Regional Council works with landowners to manage and protect the region's soils.
+Bay of Plenty Regional Council works with landowners to manage and protect the region's soils, water and wildlife.

 Pests are unwanted animals or plants in our environment.
 Bay of Plenty Regional Council has developed the Regional Pest Management Plan.

 Protecting our environment from pollution is an important role for Bay of Plenty Regional Council.

 Resource Consents help us manage the environment, through the Resource Management Act 1991.